Chernivtsi: Trade and services

 In 2005, there were 1922 trade enterprises, 609 restaurants, 892 services in the city.
-There are 22 markets and micro-markets in the city.
-10 million UAH are invested annually in their construction, reconstruction, improvement of trade conditions and creation of facilities for buyers.
+There are 22 markets and micro-markets in the city. ₴10 million are invested annually in their construction, reconstruction, improvement of trade conditions and creation of facilities for buyers.
 Chernivtsi City Shopping Complex, "Kalinivskiy Rynok" Municipal Enterprise is a modern multidisciplinary enterprise with powerful infrastructure.
 The average daily number of market visitors is 50,000 people, served by 9,100 entrepreneurs.
-The volume of services in 2005 amounted to almost UAH 23 million, more than UAH 18 million was paid into the city budget, or nearly 10% of the total revenues.
+The volume of services in 2005 amounted to almost ₴23 million, more than ₴18 million was paid into the city budget, or nearly 10% of the total revenues.